How to build a government: Transition challenges await Biden

 There also is the looming question of whether Trump, who has claimed the election was being stolen from him, will cooperate.
 Traditionally, the transition process relies on the outgoing administration working closely with the incoming one, even if they are from different parties.

-Biden’s top priority in the 10 weeks before Inauguration Day on Jan.
-20 will be building a staff and assembling the pieces needed to tackle the coronavirus.

-He’s likely to move quickly in announcing Cabinet picks and top aides central to dealing with the pandemic, including leaders of the departments of the Treasury and Health and Human Services and a National Economic Council director.
-That’s according to people involved in transition planning who spoke on condition of anonymity to discuss private conversations.
-Biden’s campaign declined to comment.

-A senator for decades and vice president for eight years, Biden has a deep understanding of the workings of government, and he’s surrounded by a small group of top advisers with equally deep institutional knowledge.
+A senator for decades and vice president for eight years, Biden has a deep personal understanding of the workings of government, and he’s surrounded by a small group of top advisers with equally vast institutional knowledge.

 “The Biden team is the most experienced, most prepared, most focused transition team ever, commensurate with the challenges that Biden will face” Jan.
 20, said David Marchick, director of the Center for Presidential Transition at the nonpartisan Partnership for Public Service.
 The center advises presidential candidates on the transition.

+Biden said he would unveil a group of scientists and experts on Monday to help him craft a plan to tackle the pandemic.
+Biden said that “our work begins with getting COVID under control,” adding that Americans “cannot repair the economy, restore our economy or relish life’s most precious moments” without doing so.

+Biden is likely to move quickly in announcing Cabinet picks and top aides central to his pandemic response, including leaders of the departments of the Treasury and Health and Human Services, and a National Economic Council director.
+That’s according to people involved in transition planning who spoke on condition of anonymity to discuss private conversations.
+Biden’s campaign declined to comment.

-A key member of Biden’s inner circle who is likely to move into a top administration job is Ron Klain, a former Biden chief of staff.
-Klain served as President Barack Obama’s Ebola response “czar” during the outbreak of that disease in the U.S. in 2014.
+A key member of Biden’s inner circle who is thought to be a frontrunner for chief of staff is Ron Klain, President Barack Obama’s Ebola response “czar” during the outbreak of that disease in the U.S. in 2014.

+Ted Kaufman, who briefly was appointed senator after Biden became vice president in 2008, is directing the transition.
+He’s working closely with Jeff Zients, who held various Obama administration roles, including acting director of the Office of Management and Budget; Yohannes Abraham, who was an Obama senior adviser to the National Economic Council; and former Obama White House Communications Director Jen Psaki.

+Zients may also be in the mix for a top appointment in the administration, perhaps even as chief of staff, according to a former senior Obama-Biden administration official who spoke on condition of anonymity to discuss internal deliberations.

 Advisers say Biden will assemble one of the most diverse Cabinets in history — but those choices won’t come without pressure.
 South Carolina Rep. Jim Clyburn, the third-ranking House leader whose coveted endorsement helped resurrect Biden’s flagging presidential bid early in the primary season, has already said he’d like to see the Cabinet include one of Biden’s best known African American advisers, Louisiana Rep. Cedric Richmond.